Chapter 4. GFS2 quota management

 To prevent a performance slowdown, a GFS2 node synchronizes updates to the quota file only periodically.
 The fuzzy quota accounting can allow users or groups to slightly exceed the set limit.
 To minimize this, GFS2 dynamically reduces the synchronization period as a hard quota limit is approached.

-For more information on disk quotas, see the
+For more information about disk quotas, see the

 man pages of the following commands: